Swydo/custom-integrations/README.md

 async function connector({
     // [String] - the requested metrics
     metrics: ['bar'],
-    // [String] - the original field keys before they are manipulated for the request by e.g. 'requestName`
-    originalMetrics: ['foo'],
     // [String] - the requested dimensions
     dimensions: ['foo'],
     // [Number] - limits set for dimensions.
 The index of the limit number corresponds to the index of the fields in dimensions